 So to celebrate the hope that I will be able to start having more eggs in my diet, and therefore egg recipes on my site, today's recipe is a lovely Sweet Potato Frittata.

-I give you this Sweet Potato and Sun-dried Tomato Frittata.
+I give you this Sweet Potato and Sun-dried Tomato Frittata, based off of this recipe.

 Sweet Potato Frittata – The Perfect Easy Meal